jbanaszczyk/esp8266-iot-framework/docs/web-server.md

 #### /api/wifi/setStatic

-A GET request to this location with the arguments `ssid`, `pass`, `ip`, `sub` and `gw` tries to connect to these new WiFi credentials with a static IP address.
+A GET request to this location with the arguments `ssid`, `pass`, `localIP`, `subnetMask` and `gatewayIP` tries to connect to these new WiFi credentials with a static IP address.

-#### /api/wifi/forget
+#### /api/wifi/prepareWiFi_forget

-A request to this URL will forget the stored WiFi details and start a captive portal.
+A request to this URL will forget the stored WiFi details and start a standalone portal.

 #### /api/wifi/get

-A request to this URL will return a JSON object containing a flag if the ESP8266 is currently acting as a hotpot, and if not, the current SSID name.
+A request to this URL will return a JSON object containing a flag if the ESP8266 is currently acting as a hotpot, and if not, the current SSID name, actual IP, subnet mask, gateway IP, DNS IP. internal DHCP activity.

+#### /api/wifi/set_ap

+A request to this URL will set access point password.

 #### /api/files/get